 Review the self-isolation recommendations.

-If you're not fully vaccinated, tell everyone in your home that you will need to self-isolate for 14 days.
+If you're not fully vaccinated, tell everyone in your home that you will need to self-isolate for 10 days.
 It's important that you self-isolate away from other members of your family.
 If you can self-isolate at another location or in a separate part of the house with a separate bathroom and bedroom, that is best.

-If you have or develop symptoms, everyone you live with who is not fully vaccinated must stay home and not leave the house for work or school until you are tested and receive your results
+If you have symptoms or develop new symptoms, anyone you live with who is not fully vaccinated must stay home and not leave the house for work or school until you're tested and receive your results

 If you don't have symptoms, others in your home can continue to go to work and school

 Book an appointment online for testing.
 Everyone you live with that is not fully vaccinated must stay home until you're tested and receive your results.

-If your test results are negative, you must continue to isolate for the full 14 days from your last contact with the case.
+If your test results are negative, you must continue to isolate for the full 10 days, whether or not you're fully vaccinated.
 Other household members can return to work and school.

 Even with negative test results you must continue to self-isolate because you may be incubating the virus.
 This means you can still develop COVID-19 after receiving a negative test result.
 If you develop new or worsening symptoms, you should get re-tested.
 It's recommended to get tested on day seven from your exposure.